- SmartThings Matter/bridge implementation bug

 Most WiFi drop-offs happen right after a router reboot or ISP swap — the device reconnects to the network but silently loses its cloud registration.

-- SmartThings Matter implementation bugs
+- SmartThings Matter/bridge implementation bug

-- Hub firmware issues
+- Hub firmware issue affecting the Matter fabric

-- Matter bridge capacity limits
+- Matter bridge capacity or too many bridged devices

 Before you go — try one of these (they fix most cases).